-- Personal experience.
-Do you have personal experience with a specific condition and/or underwent treatment or surgery?
-It will be helpful and sometimes even comforting to learn your story and see how you dealt with a particular problem that other people might also have.
+- Personal experience: Do you have personal experience with a specific condition and/or underwent treatment or surgery?
+It will be helpful to readers, and sometimes even comforting, to read your story and see how you dealt with a particular problem that other people might also have.

 Building Reader Trust

 Because your content can potentially impact your reader’s health, it is important to establish trust right from the start.
 Here are three easy features that appear at the very beginning of your article that will help you do just that:

 - Author bio: Nothing builds trust like an author bio.
 Say something about who you are, what you do—and most importantly—whether you have any personal or professional experience with your topic.
 (Note: The author bio is different from the author profile you might already have created on HubPages.)

 - Author photo: We think your dog is cute, but for the author photo it’d be great to see a picture of you.
 Your reader is more likely to trust your content when you’ve included a real photo of yourself.

 - Use your real name: Using your real name (or a pen name), rather than a cute or clever moniker, can also help build reader trust.
 An author named “coolbeans” doesn’t sound quite as credible as an author with a name that sounds real.

 Citing Your Sources: Establishing Credibility